Please note: this is the old grant. The grant belonging to the 2025-2028 policy plan period will be published online soon.

 Conditions

-• If the work is not to be published by a vanity publisher, the grant application must include a publisher’s pledge to publish the work.
+- In case the publication is not self-published, the grant application must include a publisher’s pledge to publish the work.

-• If the work is to be published by a vanity publisher, the grant may include some compensation for the time the artist devoted to getting the publication ready for publication (part-time job).
-The grant application is more likely to be successful if the applicant has raised some funds itself by means of a crowd-funding campaign (e.g. through voordekunst.nl).
+- If the work is self-published, the grant may include compensation for the time the artist devoted to getting the publication ready for publication (part-time job).
+If the applicant has raised funds by means of a crowd-funding, e.g. through voordekunst.nl, this weighs positively in the assessment.

-• Publications about historical subjects and/or historical developments are not eligible for a Grant for Publications.
+- Publications about historical subjects and/or historical developments are not eligible for a Grant for Publications.
 Nor are artists’ books.
-Artists’ books are considered autonomous works of art, which are eligible for an Artist Project grant.
+Artists’ books are considered autonomous works of art, and have a circulation of a maximum of 3 copies.
+An Artist Project can be requested for this.

 Assessment